Ani2nem/OS_Project3/devlog.md

 3. Figure out how to manage the "3 nodes in memory" restriction

 The B-tree operations are going to be the hard part.
 I need to make sure I understand how B-trees work before I start coding that part.

+## April 17, 2025 - 10:30 am

+### Thoughts So Far
+I've been reviewing B-tree algorithms since last session.
+The basic operations are:

+Searching which is - Start from root, binary search within a node to find key or the child where it would be Inserting which is - Find where the key should go, insert it, and split nodes if they get too full Deleting which is - Find the key, remove it and rebalance if needed (though we don't need to implement delete)

+The tricky part is implementing this with only 3 nodes in memory at a time.
+I'll need to be careful about loading and unloading nodes from disk.

+## Plan for this Session
+Implementing the B-tree search operation
+Implementing the B-tree insert operation (including node splitting) Making sure these operations work with the "3 nodes in memory" restriction Adding the search and insert commands to the CLI

+I think the search operation will be simpler to implement first, so I'll start with that.
+Then I'll tackle the insert operation, which is harder because it needs to handle node splitting when a node gets full.